Trioplane/figura-easy-speech-bubbles/README.md

   italic = false,
   underlined = false,
   strikethrough = false,
-  obfuscated = false -- why would you make this true
+  obfuscated = false, -- why would you make this true background = vec(r, g, b, a)
 }
 SpeechBubble.textWidth = 100 -- Sets the width of the speech bubble, making it wrap SpeechBubble.textAlign = "CENTER" -- "CENTER" | "LEFT" | "RIGHT"